 He currently rules over Monaco and took over back in 2005, in April, when his father Rainier III sadly passed away.

-Albert is the only son and the middle child of the late Rainier III and Grace Kelly.
+Albert II Prince of Monaco is the only son and the middle child of the late Rainier III and Grace Kelly.
 Yes, THE Grace Kelly, who became Princess of Monaco when she married Prince Rainier III back in 1956.

-His Serene Highness Prince Albert is currently one of the wealthiest royals on the planet, as he has personal assets which are valued at upwards of $1 Billion.
+Albert II Prince of Monaco is currently one of the wealthiest royals on the planet, as he has personal assets which are valued at upwards of $1 Billion.
 Of these assets, land located in both France and Monaco, makes up a very healthy portion.

-Interestingly, Albert owns a great deal of shares in Societe des bains de mer de Monaco, which actually operates Monaco’s casino venues, as well as other entertainment properties located in the principality.
+Interestingly, Albert II Prince of Monaco owns plenty of shares in Societe des bains de mer de Monaco, which actually operates Monaco’s casino venues, as well as other entertainment properties located in the principality.

 Albert Alexandre Loius Pierre Grimaldi was born on the 14th of March, 1958, to Prince Rainier III and Grace, the Princess of Monaco – formerly known as Grace Kelly, the world-famous actress.